Talkspace Review: As Effective as In-Person Therapy?

 The lawsuit also alleges that Talkspace automatically enrolls new customers into a subscription plan "without their permission" and even before they have their first session with a therapist.

-While we find these allegations concerning, since this lawsuit was just filed and no ruling or settlement has been made, we consider this too early to consider Talkspace at fault.
-If a ruling is made against the company, we may consider recommending that patients avoid the platform in the future.
+While we find these allegations concerning, since this lawsuit was recently filed and no ruling or settlement has been made, we consider this too early to consider Talkspace at fault.

 Talkspace vs. In-Person Therapy

-Before signing up for Talkspace, most patients are curious about whether online therapy generally is as effective as in-person therapy, since it's a relatively recent technological development.
-Thankfully, this topic has been studied.
+Before signing up for Talkspace, most patients are curious about whether online therapy is as effective as in-person therapy, since it's a relatively recent technological development.

-A 2016 clinical trial compared the effectiveness and patient response of Talkspace to in-person therapy.
 The study authors reported that 80% of patients found Talkspace to be as effective or more effective than traditional therapy, and 98% found it to be more convenient.

-comprehensive review of in-person psychotherapy versus videoconference psychotherapy was recently published in the Clinical Psychology & Psychotherapy journal.
 The study authors of this review analyzed over 100 clinical trials on the topic, and concluded that “therapy is no less efficacious when delivered via videoconferencing than in-person.”

 One fascinating finding from the above-linked review is that video therapy was actually significantly more effective for cognitive behavioral therapy (CBT), which is used to treat affective disorders such as phobias or avoidance.
-This is potentially because CBT involves re-training the mental response to stressful stimuli, and undergoing this process in a relaxed setting at home seems to yield better outcomes.

-Most Americans do still prefer in-person therapy according to research, but we would imagine this preference will continually decrease over time as digital platforms like Talkspace improve and more patients become aware of the relative efficacy between the two therapy options.
+Most Americans do still prefer in-person therapy according to research, but we would imagine this preference will continually decrease over time as digital platforms like Talkspace improve, and more patients become aware of the relative efficacy between the two therapy options.

 We can conclude from the above research that Talkspace is likely to be as effective as visiting a therapist in-person, and likely to be cheaper and more convenient.

-What Does Talkspace Cost?
+How Much Does Talkspace Cost?

 Talkspace features different pricing plans based on type of therapy.
-Text-based therapy is the cheapest, starting at $69 weekly.

 These are the out-of-pocket costs, but Talkspace may be covered by medical insurance as mentioned on their site.
-They claim that 40 million Americans now have insurance which would be covered.

 We strongly recommend that patients considering Talkspace contact their insurance provider or check this resource page on Talkspace's site to search your employer and insurer and check whether coverage is afforded.